-The Molecules to People course incorporates the foundational aspects of biochemistry, cell biology, histology, molecular biology, embryology, microbiology and pharmacology.
+The Molecules to People course (M2P) is an intensive trans-disciplinary course, which incorporates the foundational aspects of biochemistry, cell biology, molecular histology, biology, embryology, microbiology, immunology and pharmacology.
 The course content is presented using lecture, interactive clinical correlations, integrated applications and assigned self-study.
-The main objective of the course is to promote knowledge and comprehension of the biochemical, molecular and cellular processes, which form the basis of normal structure and function of the human body and how it responds to environmental/external influences.
-Course topics will progress from basic to more complex organizational components and processes, beginning with molecular building blocks, moving to basic cell structure and mechanisms, progressing to genetics and development, advancing to tissue organization, physiological control of systems and finally how the body responds to the environment.
+The main objective of the course is to promote knowledge and comprehension of the biochemical, molecular and cellular processes, which form the basis of normal structure and function of the human bodv and how it responds environmental/external influences.
+Course topics will progress from basic to more complex organizational components and processes, beginning with molecular building blocks, moving to basic cell structure and mechanisms, progressing to genetics development, advancing to tissue organization, physiological control of systems and finally how the body responds to the environment.
 Foundational pharmacological concepts such as pharmacokinetics and pharmacodynamics will also be introduced at this point in the course.
-The last two weeks of the course focuses on host defense mechanisms including an introduction to innate and cellular immunity.
+The last two weeks of the course focus on host defense mechanisms including an introduction to innate and cellular immunity.